All ingredients are individually packaged, but our central facility

 Toss red bell pepper, onion (breaking up into pieces), broccolini, 4 tsp. olive oil, ½ tsp. salt, and ¼ tsp. pepper together on prepared baking sheet.
 Massage oil and seasoning into vegetables.

 Spread into a single layer and roast in hot oven until caramelized and tender, 17-20 minutes.

 Cook the Pasta

-Place pasta into boiling water and boil until slightly undercooked, 7-9 minutes.
+Add pasta to boiling water and boil until slightly undercooked, 7-9 minutes.
 Pasta should be slightly firmer than al dente.

 Reserve 1 cup pasta cooking water and drain pasta in a colander.
 Set aside.